jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-dep/index.md

     to `JMP ESP`.

-3. The `JMP ESP` instruction is performed and execution flow is rediected to the stack on where our shellcode is placed.
+3. The `JMP ESP` instruction is performed and execution flow is redirected to the stack where our shellcode is placed.

 4. However, when it tries to execute the first instruction on the shellcode (`xor eax,eax`), an `Access violation` exception is